 Zelda Fitzgerald Oil Painting, ca. 1935

 I brought to you a painting by Zelda Fitzgerald.
-She painted this while she was a patient in John Hopkins Hospital in the 1930s.
-And she painted this for a doctor who was the psychiatrist in charge of the John Hopkins Hospital.
+She painted this while she was a patient in Johns Hopkins Hospital in the 1930s.
+She painted this for a doctor who was the psychiatrist in charge of the John Hopkins Hospital.
 I inherited it from the doctor.

 Well, that's... very nice, thank you.

 Well, thank you.
 I'm very excited.
 I got chills when you told me what you, what you had in that box.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."